Silver Cross — Learning at Work Week

 Your prompt

 Based on the context I've just given you, I'd like you to create a simple skills self-assessment for me.
 Use the World Economic Forum's Future of Jobs Report 2025 as your reference.
-The report identifies the following as the top skills for 2030: Growing fast: analytical thinking, creative thinking, technological literacy, AI and big data fluency, resilience and adaptability, curiosity and lifelong learning, leadership and social influence.
-Declining: routine data processing, manual task repetition, basic memory and recall tasks.
-Please select the 8 skills from the growing list that are most relevant to my role, and present them as a simple rating exercise.
-For each skill, give me a one-sentence plain-English description of what it means in the context of my job — not generic definitions.
+From that report, identify the skills that are most relevant to my role and where I am in my career — you don't need me to list them, I'd like you to surface the right ones based on what you know about my work.
+Present no more than 8 skills as a rating exercise.
+For each one, give me a one-sentence plain-English description of what that skill means specifically in the context of my job — not a generic definition.
 Then ask me to rate myself from 1 to 5 on each one.
+Answer only what I've asked above.
+Nothing more.

 Tips for this step